cosmos/cosmos/whitepaper.md

 allows GnuClear shards to act as pegs to other cryptocurrencies, like Ethereum or Bitcoin, but it also permits "forks" of those blockchains, utilizing the same codebase but a different validator set and history.
-This allows many existing cryptocurrency frameworks, such as that of ethereum, ZCash, Bitcoin, CryptoNote, and so on to be used with a higher performance consensus engine on a common network, openning tremendous opportunity for interoperability across platforms.
+This allows many existing cryptocurrency frameworks, such as that of Ethereum, ZCash, Bitcoin, CryptoNote, and so on to be used with a higher performance consensus engine on a common network, openning tremendous opportunity for interoperability across platforms.
 Furthermore, as a multi-asset blockchain, a single transaction may contain